MangKong-coder/MangKong-coder/README.md

 - 📚 I’m currently a high school student

-- 👨‍💻 I love working on the backend, such as API development, database administration, and etc.
+- 👨‍💻 I'm a fullstack developer

-- 🏗️ I am currently learning about various technologies and working on personal projects
+- 🏗️ I am currently learning about various technologies and working on different things that peek my interest

+- 💗 I love animanga, kpop, and most especially the Go Gopher

 <br>